 Specialist recruitment agencies handle vacancies.
-See advertisements in the national press and specialist journals.
+You can also look for jobs in the national press and specialist journals.
 Larger insurance companies advertise jobs on their websites.
 LinkedIn also advertises vacancies.

 Insurance risk surveyors are expected to have - or to be working towards - the Chartered Insurance Institute (CII) Advanced Diploma (ACII).
 Qualifications are offered at Certificate (Cert CII), Diploma (Dip CII) and Advanced Diploma (ACII) level and are organised in a modular structure in order to allow you to choose the most relevant modules and study at your own pace.
 Search the full list of CII insurance qualifications.

 Upon successful completion of the CII Advanced Diploma in Insurance you're entitled to use the designation ACII and are eligible for chartered status (subject to having five years' experience, not necessarily post-qualification).

 It's becoming increasingly common for employers to also request NEBOSH (The National Examination Board in Occupational Safety and Health) qualifications, such as the National General Certificate in Occupational Health and Safety and the National Diploma for Occupational Health and Safety Management Professionals.

-Some surveyors take the International Diploma in Enterprise Risk Management offered by the Institute of Risk Management (IRM).
+Some surveyors take the International Diploma in Risk Management offered by the Institute of Risk Management (IRM).
 As a Diploma graduate with a minimum of three years' practical experience in a risk role, you're eligible to apply for Certified Member (CMIRM) status and can use the title Certified Risk Professional after your name.

 Other training takes place on the job through in-house training programmes, mentor support, distance learning and some external training.